Echo (Marvel Comics): Ronin and the Avengers

 Daredevil recommends Maya to Captain America to aid the Avengers in seizing the Silver Samurai in Japan.
 After joining the Avengers, Maya returns to Japan to keep an eye on dangerous assassin Elektra Natchios rumored to be leading the Hand, check on the Silver Samurai from time to time, and hopefully solve the conflict between The Hand and Clan Yashida.
 Around the conclusion of the Civil War between the pro-registration and anti-registration factions in America, Maya fights Elektra and is killed, but is soon resurrected by the Hand with the same process used to raise Elektra.
 Maya is taken captive with the intent of turning her into an assassin for The Hand.
 Luke Cage, Spider-Man, Wolverine, Doctor Strange, Spider-Woman, Iron Fist, and the new Ronin rescue her and escape, leaving Elektra to furiously send the Hand after them.
 During a brief lull in the fight with the Hand in which Luke tries to negotiate with Elektra to buy time, it is revealed that the Hand has been successful in brainwashing Maya, as she subsequently stabs Dr. Strange with a sword given to her by one of the Hand.
 She continues to fight the New Avengers until Dr. Strange is able to release an astral form with Wong's help, and frees Maya from the brainwashing.
-Maya then charges straight for Elektra (who is fighting Luke) and stabs her, revealing that Elektra is a Skrull warrior in disguise.
+Maya then charges straight for Elektra (who is fighting Luke) and stabs her, revealing that Elektra is a Skrull in disguise.
 They return to New York, after Spider-Woman's apparent betrayal of stealing Elektra's Skrull impersonator's corpse.
 The Avengers hide in a hotel room (Strange's magic making it appear that Maya is the only person in the room) before returning to Strange's Sanctum Sanctorum.
 Maya officially hands the Ronin identity over to Clint Barton after they arrive.
 After Strange confirms their identities by casting a spell that shows everyone their true nature - Maya appearing dressed in a female variation of Daredevil's costume - the team heads to Stark Tower to stop the Hood's attack on the building.
 There, they encounter the Mighty Avengers locked in battle with an army of invading symbiotes, one of which latches on to Maya before Iron Man manages to cure those infected.

 World War Hulk

 Echo attempts to defend Rick Jones from Hiroim and Elloe of the Hulk's Warbound during their attack on the Sanctum Sanctorum to capture Doctor Strange.
-She, along with Iron Fist and Barton, is defeated and captured.
+She is defeated and captured, along with Iron Fist and Barton.